darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 When you choose a place, the folder tree is automatically populated (into the folders pane) from the root directory of the selected place.
 You can then navigate the folder tree and select a folder for import.
 The last selected place/folder is automatically reloaded the next time you open the dialog.

-In the example screenshot above, you can see that a "place" has been created for the root of the Pictures folder and a sub-folder within that structure has been selected.
+In the example screenshot above, you can see that a "place" has been created for the root of the Photos folder and a sub-folder within that structure has been selected.
 This is the recommended workflow for the import process -- you should not have to create new places very often.

 ### files